UPTEC-F-23065/McPUFF/README.md

 ## Installation

 McPUFF works as a stand-alone script in Linux.
+To run McPUFF there are a few things that needs to be taken care of manually:
-Modified versions of the GEF and TALYS softwares has to be compiled and be "on path" (for instance using the "export PATH=.." command).
-There is a specific folder structure required for the program to work.
+- Modified versions of the GEF and TALYS softwares have to be compiled and be ' on path ' (for instance using the ' export PATH=.. ' command).
+- Local paths to the ' McPUFF_source_files ' folder and the modified versions of GEF and TALYS have to be entered in the main script.
+- There is a specific folder structure required for the program to work.
 When placing the McPUFF files and folders on the local system, they should be organized    as described below:

 <pre>
 McPUFF                                    # Can be named anything.